Citywing: Fleet

-As Citywing was a virtual airline without its own aircraft operations licence, it leased in chartered aircraft from Van Air Europe for all of its services.
-The aircraft leased from Van Air Europe were four leased Let L-410s.

-Citywing temporarily chartered a Saab 340 from Sprint Air after the loss of its previous Van Air Let L-410s.
+As Citywing was a virtual airline without its own aircraft operations licence, it leased aircraft from Van Air Europe for all of its services.
+The Van Air Europe aircraft were four twin-turboprops Let L-410s.
+Citywing temporarily chartered a Saab 340 from Sprint Air after the loss of Van Air Let L-410s.
 Prior to using Van Air Europe aircraft, Citywing leased a BAe Jetstream 31 from Links Air until the latter lost its UK operating licence.